Listing specific documents by category, tag, and more

 Exclude document category

-exclude_doc_category option is used to exclude entire categories of documents from your table.
+exclude_doc_category option is used to exclude entire categories of documents.
 You can use category IDs or slugs, and it can be one category or a comma-separated list.

 Exclude taxonomy term